 What to Look for When Buying RV Wheel Chocks

 You must check the material that makes trailer chocks because this has a direct effect on their strength.
-Metal wheel chocks rank as the most durable options, followed by rubber and plastic.
+Metal chocks rank as the most durable options, followed by rubber and plastic.

 Maximum GVWR Limits